×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

-"We moved into staff housing already selected and under contract before we'd arrived," commented one expat who made the move to Jakarta.
+"We moved into staff housing already selected and under contract before we'd arrived," said one expat who made the move to Jakarta.

 What is a typical expat home or apartment like in Jakarta?

 "Expat homes and apartments in Jakarta typically feature modern amenities and are often located in secure, gated communities.
 Many expat homes and apartments come with access to a variety of amenities such as swimming pools, gyms, and playgrounds.
 Expat homes and apartments in Jakarta are often spacious and feature large balconies or terraces with views of the city.
-Expat homes and apartments in Jakarta are typically equipped with air conditioning, high-speed internet, and other modern conveniences," remarked one expat living in Jakarta, Indonesia.
+Expat homes and apartments in Jakarta are typically equipped with air conditioning, high-speed internet, and other modern conveniences," wrote one member in Jakarta.

 What is the average cost of housing in Jakarta?